chef/chef-web-docs/chef_master/source/custom_resources.rst

 * ``homepage`` is a property that sets the default HTML for the ``index.html`` file with a default value of ``'<h1>Hello world!</h1>'``
 * the ``action`` block uses the built-in collection of resources to tell Chef Infra Client how to install Apache, start the service, and then create the contents of the file located at ``/var/www/html/index.html``
-* ``action :create`` is the default resource, because it is listed first; ``action :delete`` must be called specifically (because it is not the default resource)
+* ``action :create`` is the default resource, because it is listed first; ``action :delete`` must be called specifically (because it is not the default action)

-Once built, the custom resource may be used in a recipe just like any of the resources that are built into Chef.
+Once written, the custom resource may be used in a recipe just like any of the resources that are built into Chef Infra Client.
 The resource gets its name from the cookbook and from the file name in the ``/resources`` directory, with an underscore (``_``) separating them.
 For example, a cookbook named ``exampleco`` with a custom resource named ``site.rb`` is used in a recipe like this:

 .. code-block:: ruby